lee88688/handy-scroll/README.md

 :bulb: **Tips:**

 * If you are rather looking for a jQuery plugin with the same functionality, please check out the sibling project [floating-scroll](https://github.com/Amphiluke/floating-scroll) instead.
-* Developing a Vue-based app?
-Consider using the [vue-handy-scroll](https://github.com/Amphiluke/vue-handy-scroll) component.

 ## Usage

-The widget requires the CSS file [handy-scroll.css](dist/handy-scroll.css) to be included on the page (you may also import it in your CSS/LESS files).
-The module script file [handy-scroll.min.js](dist/handy-scroll.min.js) may be added on the web page either via a separate `<script>` element, or it may be loaded by any AMD/CommonJS compatible module loader.
+The widget requires the CSS file `handy-scroll.css` to be included on the page (you may also import it in your CSS/LESS files).
+The module script file `handy-scroll.umd.min.js` may be added on the web page either via a separate `<script>` element. if you use any AMD/CommonJS compatible module loader, use `handy-scroll.umd.min.js`.

-:bulb: **Tip:** If you don’t care about supporting Internet Explorer, feel free to use the file [handy-scroll.es6.min.js](dist/handy-scroll.es6.min.js), which is de facto the same as handy-scroll.min.js but is written in ES6, and is a bit smaller.
+:bulb: **Tip:** If you don’t care about supporting Internet Explorer, feel free to use the file `handy-scroll.es.min.js`, which is de facto the same as handy-scroll.min.js but is written in ES6, and is a bit smaller.

 The handy-scroll package is available on npm, so you may add it to your project as usual:

 ```
-npm install handy-scroll
+npm install @monsterlee/handy-scroll
 ```

 ## Details & API